theBlackBoxSociety/CodeCrashCourses/ArduinoTutorial.md

 ## 4. The Software (IDE)
 The programs you write for your Arduino are known as sketches.
 They are written in C/C++ using a code editor.
 There are 3 options made available by the Arduino team to program your boards:
-- An IDE or integrated development environment.
+- An **IDE** or integrated development environment.
 It is software you install and run on your computer.
 We will use a stable beta version of 2.0 (a complete rewrite of the IDE).
-- A web editor to code online.
+- A **web editor** to code online.
 You need to make a login to save your sketches in the cloud.
-- And CLI or Command Line Interface, if you don't want to use a user interface.
+- And **CLI** or Command Line Interface, if you don't want to use a user interface.
 The CLI runs also on the back of IDE 2.0.

 First we wil download & install the Arduino IDE 2.0 and then we go through the process of uploading a Sketch from the IDE to the board.

 ### :flags:  the Arduino IDE Installation Guide
-Download the latest stable version for your operating system from the [Arduino Software Page.](https://www.arduino.cc/en/software) or alternatively start by [selecting your board on the website](https://docs.arduino.cc/) and then follow the *quickstart* guide.
+Download the latest stable version for your operating system from the [Arduino Software Page](https://www.arduino.cc/en/software) or, alternatively, start by [selecting your board on the website](https://docs.arduino.cc/) and then follow the **quickstart** guide.

 #### MacOS
 Double click Application dmg file whose name will be something along the lines of "arduino-ide_2.****_macOS_64bit.dmg" and copy the Arduino IDE app into the Applications folder.
 You are done!